ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 The RATS Roles (roles) are performed by RATS Principals.

 The RATS Architecture provides the building blocks to compose various RATS roles by leveraging existing and new protocols.
 It defines architecture for composing RATS roles with principals and models their interactions.

-Figure {{figalllevels}} provides an overview of the relationships between RATS Roles and the messages they exchange.

 ### Roles